rds1983/XNAssets/README.md

 ```c#
 AssetManager assetManager = AssetManager.CreateResourceAssetManager(_assembly, "Resources");
 ```
-If _assembly's name is "Assembly.Name" then the above code will create AssetManager that loads resourcies with prefix "Assembly.Name.Prefix.".
+If _assembly's name is "Assembly.Name" then the above code will create AssetManager that loads resources with prefix "Assembly.Name.Prefix.".

 If we don't the assembly's name prepended to the prefix, then pass 'false' as the third param when calling CreateResourceAssetManager.
 I.e.
 ```c#